Lending on Trust Deed Investments

 First Deeds of Trust – The first in a line of Deeds of Trust recorded on a property.

 Hard Money Loans – given at a higher interest to reflect perceived risk and added convenience of speed.

-Interest Only – No payments being made on a Loan are being applied to principal.
+Interest Only – No payments being made on a Loan are applied to the principal.
 The balance due stays the same.

-Simple Interest – Its calculated using the following: (Balance Amount * Interest Rate) divided by 12.
-This gives you the monthly payment for interest only payments.
+Simple Interest is calculated using the following: (Balance Amount * Interest Rate) divided by 12.
+This gives you the monthly payment for interest-only payments.